If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 18TastieraColt558.0Damian LaneNoriyuki Hori

-This year’s Japan Cup brings together three generations of Derby winners together with Europe’s Horse of the Year, Calandagan, in a truly elite lineup.
+This year’s Japan Cup brings together three generations of Derby winners together with Europe’s Horse of the Year, Calandagan, featuring in a truly elite lineup.

 The race will again be run over 2400 meters at Tokyo Racecourse, a stage long known for favouring horses carrying the blood of Tony Bin, a stallion whose influence on this course has been felt for decades.
 Recent results underline that trend: Do Deuce (1st) and Durezza (2nd) filled the top two spots last year, while Liberty Island (2nd) and Stars on Earth (3rd) did the same the year before.